 Rather than filing for bankruptcy and divorce at the same time, it’s best to sequence the motions one after another.
 Which one you choose to do first depends on your personal circumstances, and there are certain situations where filing for divorce first or filing for bankruptcy first will benefit you more.

-When to File for Bankruptcy First
+When to File for Bankruptcy before divorce

 If the divorce is amicable, it's better to file for bankruptcy first.
 Because most debt is marital, some-to-most of that debt may be discharged, and some assets may be lost as well.
 So, when the divorce is finally filed, there will be less debt for each spouse, and remaining assets can then be divided up in an equitable way.
 You should know that some debt may only belong to one spouse and cannot be discharged in bankruptcy – a student loan, for example.
 Also, in an amicable case, both spouses are able use the same lawyer for the divorce instead of paying for two.